magrathean-uk/foldnex/README.md

 Foldnex is a Manifest V3 Chrome extension that removes duplicate pages and organises the remaining tabs in the current window into focused, named Chrome tab groups.

 It combines exact semantic result reuse, explicit local rules, an offline clusterer, Chrome's on-device Prompt API, and optional cloud AI providers.
-The interface follows a restrained Magrathean/Teslatlas design language and keeps engine configuration secondary to the main cleanup action.

 ## What it does